itsDigvijaysing/What-I-Learned/IITH/Linear Optimization.md

 #### Step 5: Termination
 - If no further improvement can be made, the current solution is the **optimal solution**.
 - Output the **optimal point \( x^* \)** and the **maximum value** of \( C^T x^* \).

+# LO - 16 / 17

+## Topics for Assignment
+## 1. Linear Programming (LP) Fundamentals

+- **Objective Function**: In linear programming, we aim to either maximize or minimize an objective function, often represented as `z = c^T x`.
+Here, `c` is a vector of coefficients (representing costs or profits), and `x` is a vector of decision variables.
+The goal is to find the values of `x` that give the best outcome for the objective function.

+- **Constraints**: Linear programs come with certain restrictions, known as constraints.
+These constraints are often written as `Ax ≤ b` or `Ax = b`, where `A` is a matrix, and `b` is a vector.
+They define the conditions that any solution must satisfy.

+- **Feasible Region**: The feasible region is the set of all possible solutions (points) that satisfy the constraints.
+It's the "allowed" area in which we search for the optimal solution.

+## 2. Polytopes and Convex Sets

+- **Polytope**: A polytope is a geometric shape formed by the intersection of several linear inequalities.
+In linear programming, the feasible region is a polytope.
+Each corner (or vertex) of this polytope represents a potential solution.

+- **Non-degenerate Polytope**: A non-degenerate polytope means that at each vertex, exactly `n` constraints are active (where `n` is the number of variables).
+This makes the solution process simpler, as there’s no ambiguity about which constraints define the vertices.

+- **Convexity**: A convex set means that if you pick two points inside the set and draw a line between them, the entire line will stay inside the set.
+This is important in linear programming because the feasible region (a polytope) is always convex, which ensures that any local optimal solution is also a global one.

+## 3. Standard Form of LP

+- **Canonical Form**: To solve a linear program using the simplex method, it must be in a standard form.
+This means the objective is to **maximize** or **minimize** a linear function subject to equality constraints (`Ax = b`) and non-negative variables (`x ≥ 0`).

+- **Slack Variables**: Slack variables are introduced to turn inequalities into equalities.
+For instance, if you have a constraint like `x1 + x2 ≤ 5`, you can introduce a slack variable `s` and rewrite it as `x1 + x2 + s = 5`, with `s ≥ 0`.
+This makes the problem easier to solve using simplex.

+## 4. Simplex Method Overview

+- **Basic Feasible Solutions (BFS)**: In the simplex method, we move from one corner (vertex) of the polytope to another.
+Each corner is a "basic feasible solution" (BFS).
+These vertices represent possible solutions, and we want to find the one that maximizes or minimizes the objective function.

+- **Pivot Operations**: These are the steps the simplex algorithm uses to switch from one BFS to another.
+In each step, we decide which variable will enter the solution and which will leave.

+- **Optimality Condition**: The algorithm stops when no further improvements can be made to the objective function.
+This happens when all the costs associated with non-basic variables (variables not currently in the solution) are non-negative, meaning no better solution is possible.

+## 5. Initialization of Simplex

+- **Initial Feasible Point**: Simplex requires an initial solution that satisfies all the constraints.
+This starting point is given as `z` in your problem.

+- **Choosing Entering and Leaving Variables**: At each step, the simplex method selects one variable to enter the basis (solution) and one to leave it.
+The entering variable is chosen based on the most negative reduced cost, and the leaving variable is selected using the ratio test (ensuring no constraint is violated).

+## 6. Tableau Representation

+- **Tableau Form**: Simplex is usually implemented using a tableau, which is a table-like structure that includes all the constraints, the objective function, and information on the basic and non-basic variables.
+It helps organize the calculations.

+- **Row Operations**: Just like in Gaussian elimination, you perform row operations on the tableau to update it after each pivot step.
+This ensures that you maintain a feasible solution.

+## 7. Duality in Linear Programming

+- **Dual Problem**: Every linear programming problem has a corresponding "dual" problem.
+The dual provides additional insight into the solution.
+For example, in the primal problem, we might be maximizing a profit; in the dual, we could be minimizing costs.
+Solving the dual can help verify the solution of the primal.

+## 8. Termination Criteria

+- **Optimality Condition**: The simplex algorithm stops when it finds the best solution, meaning no entering variable can improve the objective function.

+- **Unboundedness**: If the algorithm finds that it can keep improving the objective function without bound (i.e., the function keeps increasing or decreasing indefinitely), then the problem is unbounded.

+## 9. Degeneracy and Cycling

+- **Degeneracy**: Degeneracy occurs when more than one solution shares the same objective function value, but only `n` of them define a vertex.
+This can lead to cycling, where the algorithm revisits the same solutions repeatedly.

+- **Cycling**: To avoid cycling, special rules like Bland’s Rule are applied, which ensure that the algorithm progresses towards the optimal solution without getting stuck in loops.

+## 10. Numerical Stability

+- **Precision Issues**: In practical implementations of simplex, rounding errors in floating-point arithmetic can cause problems.
+Ensuring numerical stability is important, so that small errors don’t lead to incorrect results.

+## 11. Simplex Variants

+- **Revised Simplex**: The revised simplex method is a more efficient version of the simplex algorithm.
+Instead of recalculating everything from scratch in each step, it reuses previous information, saving time and computational resources.

+---

+### Practical Considerations

+1. **Matrix Operations**: Simplex involves several matrix operations, such as Gaussian elimination, updating the tableau, and finding inverse matrices.
+These are important for efficiently solving linear programs.

+2. **Computational Complexity**: While the simplex algorithm can theoretically take a long time to solve certain problems (exponential time complexity), in practice, it often works very efficiently.